Scientific Name

 Let the soil rest for two to three months to give the amendment time to change the pH.
 Work 2 to 3 inches (5 to 7.5 cm) of organic compost into the planting area to a depth of 8 to 10 inches (20 to 25 cm).
 Compost increases the nutrient value of the soil and is a natural fertilizer.

 Sprinkle the Nigella sativa seeds lightly over the planting area.
-Sprinkle about 1/4 to 1/2 inch (8 to 13 mm) of soil over the seeds.
-Pat the soil gently to hold the seeds in place… – See more at:Â How to Grow and Care for Nigella sativa.
+Next, sprinkle about 1/4 to 1/2 inch (8 to 13 mm) of soil over the seeds.
+Pat the soil gently to hold the seeds in place.

 Origin